Chocolate lovers, rejoice!

 3. Anti-Inflammation

-5. Improved Skin Texture & Tone
+4. Improved Skin Texture and Tone

 Minerals in cacao, such as magnesium, copper, and zinc, are important for healthy skin function.
-These minerals may help to improve skin texture and promote a more even skin tone.

-6. Healing & Repair
+5. Healing and Repair

 Cacao is a good source of skin-nourishing minerals like zinc, magnesium, calcium, and iron.
 These minerals help repair and regenerate damaged skin.

 Flavonoids in cacao can improve blood circulation.
 This promotes better oxygenation and nourishment of the skin.
-The result is a radiant, glowing complexion.

 While cacao may have potential benefits for skin health, more research is needed to fully understand these benefits.